carla-simulator/carla/Docs/python_api.md

 <h3>Instance Variables</h3>
 - <a name="carla.BoundingBox.location"></a>**<font color="#f8805a">location</font>** (_[carla.Location](#carla.Location)_)
-The center of the bounding box in the world.
+The center of the bounding box relative to its parent actor.
 - <a name="carla.BoundingBox.extent"></a>**<font color="#f8805a">extent</font>** (_[carla.Vector3D](#carla.Vector3D)_)
 It contains the vector from the center of the bounding box to one of the vertex of the box.
 So, if you want to know the _X bounding box size_, you can just do `extent.x * 2`.